Photo courtesy of Sunita V

 Before you swim, be sure to prep your curls.
 Thoroughly detangle your hair with conditioner.
 You can use a budget-friendly conditioner that has lots of slip.

 After detangling, leave the conditioner on your hair.
 Applying a generous amount of conditioner will reduce how much chlorine your hair absorbs, and because of this you may want to invest in an inexpensive conditioner.
 If you prefer not to use conditioner, you can detangle with hair oil.

-Check out some of my budget-friendly favorites!
+Check out some of our budget-friendly favorites from the drugstore!